rfeinman/pyBPL/README.md

 ```

 ## Demo
-Currently there are two working demos.
+Currently there are 2 working demos.

 #### Generate character type
 You can generate a character type (i.e., a motor program) by